Financing Your Degree

 Sanford Scholarships, Assistantships, and Fellowships

-Our current policy allows us to provide merit-based scholarships to ALL accepted MPP applicants who are not receiving full funding from outside sources
+Our current policy allows us to provide merit-based scholarships to ALL accepted MPP applicants who are not receiving full funding from outside sources.

-All students are automatically considered for fellowship awards upon application to Sanford, except for the Ladd Fellowship which requires a separate application.
+All students are automatically considered for fellowship awards upon application to Sanford, except for the following fellowships, which require an additional statement of interest:

 There are also many third-party fellowships available from our partners.
 Explore our fellowship page for a list of all Sanford -related fellowships and to read the stories from many of our recent fellowship recipients.

 The Sanford School of Public Policy offers numerous assistantship opportunities for graduate students both in fall and spring semesters, in a combination of teaching assistantships, graduate assistantships, and research assistantships.
 Beginning Fall 2025, Sanford assistantships are paid an hourly rate, at a minimum of $16.50 an hour.
 Sanford students may also apply for assistantships and part-time employment available across Duke University.
 Under U.S. federal law, students may not work more than 19.9 hours a week on campus and still be considered full-time students.